gsantandrea/ShowMyNS/README.md

 * using your packet manager you must install `ethtool`,`openvswitch` , `bridge-utils`

-* If you don't want to insert password every time you have to add NOPASSWD configuration for your user in the `/etc/sudoers` file.
-Here's a brief tutorial: if you use Fedora and belong to the sudoer group named wheel you have to modify the file like the following: `%wheel ALL=(ALL)	NOPASSWD: ALL`  or in Ubuntu: `%sudo  ALL=(ALL)	NOPASSWD: ALL`.
-Use "id" command to discover the groups you belong to.
-Alternatively the sudo privilege may be related to your user name: `james  ALL=(ALL)	NOPASSWD: ALL`.
-Search on Google if you need more info.

 *  You can download an already compiled jar file from the [official site](https://sites.google.com/site/showmynetworkstate/).
 To run this program execute:
      `sudo java -jar showMy1.jar`